USD/IQD exchange rates inched up in Baghdad

-Shafaq News/ The U.S. dollar (USD) exchange rates against the Iraqi dinar (IQD) surged in Baghdad, but dropped in Erbil today.
+Shafaq News/ The U.S. dollar (USD) exchange rates dropped against the Iraqi dinar (IQD) in Baghdad.

 Our correspondent said that the buying and selling rates of 100 USD in the local markets of the Iraqi capital stood at 148500 and 147500 IQD, respectively.